nayo-project/nayo/README.md

 #### the simple operation interface for mongoDB by nodejs
 ---
 ### Update Log
-- add the method "authenticate", so you can check if the connection is successful
+- add the config "logging" so that you can customize your logging method
-- remove default configs "authMechanism" because I find it send error message so I remove it and you can add the config by yourself
 ### To do
-- add the log-record of query so we can see the execution time and the detail of query, maybe you can customize the your log-record
+- will add python version, please give me some time :)
 ---
 ### 1.Introduction
 Nayo is a simple operation interfaces based on the workList-workPack conceptual design.